shinycompi/automatedautomod/README.md

 ## Installation and compatibility

-The automoderator_automator has been tested on Python 3.8.10 on Ubuntu 20.04.
+The automatedautomod has been tested on Python 3.8.10 on Ubuntu 20.04.
 It *should* work on any machine capable of running that version of Python.

 To run the application the config.ini file must contain the following information: `client_id`, `client_secret`, and `user_agent`.  `client_id` and `client_secret` are provided by reddit when you register the application. `user_agent` identifies the application to the reddit overlords.